 Mokoto Shinkai’s been a huge name in the anime community lately.
 Scarcely a week goes by without some news about Your Name. breaking some record or opening in a new country.
 While Your Name. is the only Shinkai anime to get any kind of mainstream attention, it’s not the only great Shinkai anime.
 Back in 2002, Shinkai made an OVA called Voices of a Distant Star that I’ll be looking at today.

-Warning: This editorial contains major spoilers for Bleach.
+Warning: This editorial contains minor spoilers for Naruto and One Piece.

 Out of the many genres in anime, there’s one that’s undoubtedly the most popular: shounen.
 The term shounen means something like “young boy” and is used to refer to anime and manga directed at adolescent and teenage boys.
 Shounen series are primarily action based and outdo nearly everything else in anime and manga in terms of popularity.
 Some of the biggest hits in anime history have been shounen; Naruto, One Piece, Dragonball, Fullmetal Alchemist and Fist of the North Star were all shounen.
 In this piece, I’ll be looking at some things shounen should do or avoid doing to be good.
 None of these points are absolute and most apply to storytelling in general, but they’re all strengths and weaknesses common in shounen.